-December is cold and time with below-zero temperatures.
-But, there will be less crowd and the view will still be amazing.
+December is a cold time with below-zero temperatures.
+However, there will be less crowd, and the view will still be amazing.

-If you want to get the best of both climate and comfort, then you should plan your trip from Mid – October to November.
-The weather is clear and the view stunning.
+If you want to get the best of both climate and comfort, then you should plan your trip from mid-October to November.
+The weather is clear, and the view is stunning.

-However, if you are willing to enjoy the crisp views of the Everest in the backdrop of Sherpa settlements, then you can go for this trek any time of the year.
+However, suppose you are willing to enjoy the crisp views of the Everest in the backdrop of Sherpa settlements.
+In that case, you can go for this trek any time of the year.
 All you need is enough preparation and proper packing.

-Follow these few tips for Everest Base Camp Trek and have an enjoyable experience.
+Follow these tips for an enjoyable Everest Base Camp Trek experience.

-This trek does not demand a professional mountain climbing or technical skills.
-But, you do need to be physically fit to enjoy the journey.
+This trek does not require professional mountain climbing or technical skills.
+However, you need to be physically fit to enjoy the journey.
 You need enough strength and endurance to withstand the pressure in high altitudes.

 You can start training 3 to 4 months before your trek.
-You can do cycling, running, treadmill and stair climbing for about an hour to two, a few times a week.
-This will help you to train your legs for the trek.
+You can cycle, run, use a treadmill, and climb stairs for about an hour to two a few times a week.
+This will help train your legs for the trek.

 Yoga is another great way to stretch and strengthen your muscles.

-You can hike around small hills and forest.
-If you do not have access to mountains or hills, you can try adding extra weight to your backpack and do longer walks on the treadmill.
+You can hike around small hills and forests.
+If you do not have access to mountains or hills, you can add extra weight to your backpack and do longer walks on the treadmill.

-Trekking is very different than your regular routine life.
-Yes, it is important to be physically fit, but more important is your mental readiness for the journey.
-Depending on your adaptability of new surroundings, you need to prepare yourself accordingly.
+Trekking is very different from your regular routine life.
+While it is important to be physically fit, mental readiness for the journey is even more important.
+Depending on your adaptability to new surroundings, you need to prepare yourself accordingly.

 Your accommodation along the trek will be in simple tea houses run by local Sherpas.
 The facilities will also be very basic as you move higher up in the mountains.

-You will have a bed on a twin sharing basis.
-You need to request for warm water that is manual and it costs you extra money.
-The toilets may not be Western-style, instead just a hole in the ground.
+You will have a bed on a twin-sharing basis.
+You need to request warm water manually, and it will cost you extra money.
+The toilets may not be Western-style, instead, just a hole in the ground.

-You don’t need to come to Nepal with heavy luggage and gears for the trek.
-You can find almost all the equipment for sale or rent in Kathmandu such as trekking poles, hats, gloves, socks, down jackets, and sleeping bags.
+You don’t need to come to Nepal with heavy luggage and gear for the trek.
+You can find almost all the equipment for sale or rent in Kathmandu, such as trekking poles, hats, gloves, socks, down jackets, and sleeping bags.

 Everything is cheap.
 Even though most of it is a knock-off of major brands, the quality is still good enough for the affordable price tag.

-Yet, you can get top quality gears at authentic stores as well.
+However, you can get top-quality gear at authentic stores as well.
 Kathmandu has more trekking shops than you can count.
-The intense competition in the market is beneficial for you as you can get a great price on gears you might not be able to afford at home.
+The intense competition in the market is beneficial for you, as you can get a great price on gear you might not be able to afford at home.

-You can also rent the more expensive items, such as sleeping bags and jackets.
+You can also rent more expensive items, such as sleeping bags and jackets.

-Are you going to bring anything from home?
-You can pack merino wool socks/underwear and broken-in hiking boots.
+If you plan to bring anything from home, you can pack merino wool socks/underwear and broken-in hiking boots.
 These are difficult to find once you’re in Kathmandu.

-If you are not planning any treks in near future, then you can rent the trekking items for a certain period of time.
-This way you can reduce the unnecessary expenses.
-You can rather use that money in buying other basic necessaries.
+If you are not planning any treks in the near future, you can rent trekking items for a certain period of time.
+This way, you can reduce unnecessary expenses and use that money to buy other basic necessities.

-Or, for a bit more money, you can hire a porter-guide.
-A porter guide is someone will not only be carrying your bags and walking with you.
-He will also guide you through the trails, communicate with the by-passers and provide an insight into your journey.
+Alternatively, for a bit more money, you can hire a porter-guide.
+A porter-guide is someone who will not only carry your bags and walk with you, but also guide you through the trails, communicate with passersby, and provide insights into your journey.

 You can hire your porter or guide in Kathmandu itself.
 If you have enough time to spare, it’s a good idea to meet with a few different porters before choosing one to go with you on your trek.

-You need to carefully sort out details including trail routes, accommodation choice, and food.
-You need to choose someone who is friendly, agreeable and trustworthy.
-Plus, for US$10-$20 a day, you’ will be giving someone a valuable job and in turn, you will learn plenty about the local nature and culture.
+You need to carefully sort out details, including trail routes, accommodation choices, and food.
+Choose someone who is friendly, agreeable, and trustworthy.
+Plus, for US$10-$20 a day, you will be providing someone with a valuable job and in turn, you will learn plenty about local nature and culture.

 Although tipping is not mandatory in Nepal, you can give some amount to your guides and porters at the end of your trek.
 It is a form of appreciation for their continuous guidance and support during the trek.

-You need to be aware of the fact that porters carry meat up in the mountains.
-It is because no animals are killed in the Sagarmatha National Park.
+You need to be aware that porters carry meat up in the mountains because no animals are killed in the Sagarmatha National Park.
 Since Sherpas carry the meat for days, it is not guaranteed to be fresh.
-Plus, you are not sure of the proper refrigeration as well.
+Additionally, proper refrigeration is not always ensured.
 So, it is best to avoid meat products as you ascend higher than Namche Bazaar.

 So, no matter how tempted you are to try out the meat varieties on display, do not get allured.

-The safest and the healthiest option is to eat the local Nepali Thakali dish ‘Dal Bhat’.
-It is fresh, nutritious and a great source of energy during the trek.
+The safest and healthiest option is to eat the local Nepali Thakali dish ‘Dal Bhat’.
+It is fresh, nutritious, and a great source of energy during the trek.

 The sun can be pretty harsh during the afternoons.
-Also, the higher you go, the more exposed you will be to the Ultraviolet rays.
-Long exposure to the sun causes dehydration which is critical for your trekking.
+Additionally, the higher you go, the more exposed you will be to ultraviolet rays.
+Long exposure to the sun causes dehydration, which is critical during your trek.

 When you are walking during the day, there may be no cover from the sun.
-But you can always minimize the effects of these harsh rays during the trek.
-For this
+However, you can always minimize the effects of these harsh rays during the trek.
+For this:

-- You should use a good sunscreen and reapply regularly throughout the day.
-Avoid the tan, for once.
+- You should use a good sunscreen and reapply it regularly throughout the day.
+Avoid getting a tan, just this once.

 - You should wear long-sleeved tops, long pants, and a light scarf to prevent your body from getting blisters.

-- You should always dress in layers.
-Layering allows you to easily regulate your body temperature and stay comfortable while trekking.
-It is even better if your layers have zippers so as to have more control of your body temperature.
+- You should always dress in layers, which will allow you to regulate your body temperature and stay comfortable while trekking.
+It is even better if your layers have zippers, so you can have more control of your body temperature.

-- You can also wear a lightweight sun hat.
-It will save you from the rays as well as headaches.
+- You can also wear a lightweight sun hat to save yourself from the rays as well as headaches.

 This is one of your main priorities during the trek.
-At higher altitude, your body will dehydrate much quicker.
-So, you need to make sure you are hydrating your body on a regular basis.
+At higher altitudes, your body will dehydrate much quicker.
+So, you need to make sure you are hydrating your body regularly.

 On any given day, there could be some issue with your card or the machine that prevents you from being able to withdraw cash.
 On top of that, most machines have limits on how much cash you can withdraw.
 So, it is wise not to rely on ATMs in high altitudes.